-a TI Fellow in Digital Imaging at Texas Instruments in Dallas.
+a TI Fellow in Digital Imaging at Texas Instruments (TI) in Dallas.
 In 1977,

 while working at TI, he began the development of analog, optical MEMS (micro-electromechanical